tylerdave/OpenAPI-Tutorial/PREREQUISITES.md

 to install some applications and tooling.
 Installation can take a while so please try to make sure everything is installed before the session.

+**Clarification:** You may have seen instructions telling you have Node.js installed on your system.
+If you use Option 1, Node.js will be included on the
+VM so you don't need it on your host system.

 Option 1: Vagrant + VirtualBox (recommended)
 -------------------------------------------